 – Managing Director

-Dr Jim Mather is a Chartered Accountant and a Chartered Member of the Institute of Directors and has almost 20 years of governance experience.
+Dr Jim Mather is a Chartered Accountant and a Chartered Fellow of the Institute of Directors and has almost 20 years of governance experience.

 Current Governance Positions: